sheffler/kivy-chat-mach2/README.md

 ![Markdown](pics/mach2-with-formatted-markdown-01.png)

-Mach2 responds to `401 Unauthorized` responses to a protected NLIP server and can present modal dialogs to request credentials from a user.
+Mach2 responds to `401 Unauthorized` responses from a protected NLIP server and can present modal dialogs to request credentials from a user.
 For `Basic` and `Digest` authentication schemes, Mach2 will present the Login Dialog shown below.

 ![](pics/login-popup.png)